 A Story of American Rage

-We began another year of Miami Book Fair interviews on October 18th with Jared Sexton, an academic and aspiring novelist turned accidental political correspondent.
+We begin another year of Miami Book Fair interviews on October 18th with Jared Sexton, an academic and aspiring novelist turned accidental political correspondent.
 His new book, The People Are Going to Rise Like the Waters Upon Your Shore: A Story of American Rage has been called a “Kurtz-like journey into the dark heart of white Middle America.”

 Jared Yates Sexton